Dr Andrew Law

 In the future I shall study for the HSK Level 3 Mandarin Chinese Proficiency test.

 Outside of work I am a keen walker, runner and Chess player.
 I also spend my time reading and sometimes trying to write fiction.
 I am also a collector: I collect novels, CD's and wacky movies.
 I also collect Vintage travel posters and a series of tasteless Hawaiian shirts.

-From the beginning of my academic career in 1999 to the present, my research has been concerned with the use and abuse of history, historical , historical simulacra, nostalgia and idea(s) surrounding the concept of ‘golden ages’; specifically I have often sought to explore the links between nostalgia, historical imaginaries within social movements and the built environment (including architectures, town planning and landscape); whilst my early career was concerned with these movements in relation to English case studies, since 2010 my focus for these investigations became the People's republic of China (PRC).
-In recent years, I have explored four specific lines of research in China; this has included 1) research into historic place-branding and the use of historical themes and imaginaries in the marketing of Chinese cities such as Xi'an, Wuhan and Shanghai; 2) research into a nostalgic social movement in China known as the Hanfu movement (a movement of young people who wear pre-Qing Dynasty clothing); 3) research into nostalgic consumerism (particularly colonial consumerism) and 4) research into the role that anti-colonial humiliation discourses have played in new forms of affectual governance.
+From the beginning of my academic career in 1999 to the present, my research has been concerned with the history of ideas, historical imaginaries/simulacra, nostalgia and idea(s) surrounding the concept of ‘golden ages’; specifically, I have often sought to explore the links between historical ideas and historical imaginaries within social movements and the built environment (including architectures, town planning and landscape); whilst my early career was concerned with English examples, since 2010 I have investigated Chinese case studies.
+In recent years, I have explored 5 specific lines of research in China; these investigations have included: 1) research into the role that anti-colonial humiliation discourses have played in new forms of affectual governance; 2) research into historic place-branding and the use of historical themes and imaginaries in the marketing of Chinese cities such as Shanghai, Wuhan and Xi'an; 3) research into nostalgic consumerism (particularly colonial consumerism; 4) research into a nostalgic social movement in China known as the Hanfu movement (a movement of young people who wear pre-Qing Dynasty clothing); 5) research into the tangible and intangible heritage of the Yangtze River.